Canada v United States (2012 Summer Olympics): Match summary

-The Canada–U.S. semifinal was held at Old Trafford in Manchester on August 6 in front of 26,630 spectators.
+The Canada–U.S. semifinal was held at Old Trafford in Manchester on 6 August in front of 26,630 spectators.
 In the opening minutes of the game, the U.S. applied pressure on the Canadian defense but managed little in the way of shot attempts.
 Writer Cathal Kelly described the early play as "a grind", as Canada sought to employ physical defending against the U.S. In the 22nd minute, a Canada move saw Sinclair receive a pass from Marie-Ève Nault and spin to create space in the box, where her shot beat U.S. goalkeeper Hope Solo for the match's first goal.
 Following the goal, Canada's midfielders began having more success beginning attacks, with less pressing from U.S. defenders than in the early stages of the game.
 The last couple of scoring chances of the first half fell to the U.S. In the 38th minute, Morgan went on a run on the right side of the field and crossed to Wambach, whose header went narrowly wide.
 Just before halftime, Lauren Cheney attempted a long-range chip shot, having noticed that Canada goalkeeper Erin McLeod was off her line, but it also went wide of the goal.
 Canada held a 1–0 lead going into the halftime break.

 The U.S. had a chance to equalize early in the second half, as a 51st-minute cross from Morgan found Wambach, whose volley attempt went over the goal.
 Shortly afterward, the U.S. won a corner kick, which was taken by Rapinoe.
 She made the ball curl so hard that it bounced into the net along the near post to level the score at 1–1.
-Rapinoe's corner kick goal – known as an "Olympico goal", or Olympic goal, was the first such score in the history of Olympic soccer.
+Rapinoe's corner kick goal – known as an "Olympico" or "Olympic goal" – was the first in the history of Olympic soccer.
 Following the 54th-minute goal, the U.S. continued to put pressure on the Canada defense.
 In the 60th minute, Canada's Desiree Scott was shown a yellow card for a foul she committed to halt a U.S. attack.
 Having ceded control of the game for much of the second half, Canada earned a corner kick in the 67th minute.
 Diana Matheson's effort found Sinclair, who beat the U.S. defenders to the ball and fired a strong header into the corner of the goal.
 Her second goal of the game gave Canada the lead back.
 Three minutes later, the U.S. countered.
 A long pass from the left side of the field by Kelley O'Hara found Rapinoe on the right.
 Her attempt from outside the 18-yard box struck the far post and went into the net for her second goal, making the score 2–2.
 Shortly afterwards, Canada earned another corner in the 73rd minute, which was taken by Tancredi.
 Once again, the corner kick reached Sinclair, who beat two defenders and fired a header to the far post that completed a hat-trick.